Lakeview Plaza Shopping Center Trades for $12 Million

 John Jordan | December 2018

-SOUTHEAST, NY—The grocery-anchored Lakeview Plaza Shopping Center here has been acquired by Greenwich, CT-based Urstadt Biddle Properties of Greenwich, CT in what the new owner calls a “deep discount” at $12 million.
+SOUTHEAST, NY—The grocery-anchored Lakeview Plaza Shopping Center here has been acquired by Greenwich, CT-based Urstadt Biddle Properties in what the new owner calls a “deep discount” at $12 million.

 Willing Biddle, president of Urstadt Biddle Properties Inc. says, “We are pleased to have acquired another grocery-anchored shopping center located in our core marketplace.
 Lakeview Plaza is strategically located on Route 22 near the confluence of I-684 and I-84.
 We were able to acquire this property at a deep discount to replacement value from a lender who had foreclosed its loan on the property, and we look forward to using our talents to renovate and restore the property to the high-quality center it once was.”